Nigzzzz/CS-121-Lab-Activity-3-Group-4/README.md

 **Acknowledgements:**

-We would like to thank Prof. Fatima Marie Agdon for her valuable guidance, support, and for providing the foundational knowledge in object-oriented programming that made this project possible.
+We would like to thank Ma'am Fatima Marie Agdon for her valuable guidance, support, and for providing the foundational knowledge in object-oriented programming that made this project possible.

 Special thanks to our peers for the collaborative discussions, feedback, and encouragement throughout the development of this system.